-Sydney is a great place for solar power, and roughly 10-15% of Sydney area homes have solar panels installed on their roofs.
-This article is an overview of everything you need to know if you’re considering solar power for your Sydney home – including how you can compare system prices and installers who operate in your area.
+Sydney is a great place for solar power, and roughly 10-20% of Sydney area homes have solar panels installed on their roofs.
+This article is 5-point guide to everything you need to know if you’re considering solar power for your Sydney home – including how Solar Choice can help you compare quotes.

 1. Sydney gets plenty of sunshine

 The table below provides an overview of how much solar energy you can expect solar systems of various popular sizes to produce on the average day in Sydney.
 It’s helpful to remember that kilowatt-hours (kWh) are the units that appear on your electricity bill – and which your electricity retailer uses to calculate your quarterly or monthly electricity charges.